Razyapoo/KGBClusteringDocumentation/research_documentation.md

 <h1 id="introduction">1.
 Introduction</h1>

-A knowledge graph, also known as a semantic network, represents a network of real-world entities: objects, events, situations, or concepts—and illustrates the relationship between them.
-This information is typically stored in a graph database and visualized as a graph structure, giving rise to the term "knowledge graph" [[1]](https://www.ibm.com/cloud/learn/knowledge-graph).

-The most common way to build knowledge graphs is to use the RDF standard.
+A knowledge graph, also known as a semantic network, represents a network of real-world entities: objects, events, situations, or concepts, and illustrates the relationship between them.
+This information is typically stored in a graph database and visualized as a graph structure, giving rise to the term "knowledge graph" [[1]](#references).
+The most common way to represent knowledge graphs is to use the RDF standard.

-However, it can be difficult for non-specialists to study knowledge graphs.
-To solve this problem, the paper “Interactive and iterative visual exploration of knowledge graphs based on shared and reusable visual configurations” proposes the Knowledge Graph Visual browser interactive tool which allows non-specialists to explore knowledge graphs without knowing the underlying technical details.
+However, it can be difficult for non-specialists to study knowledge graphs due to background technicalities.
+To solve this problem, the paper “Interactive and iterative visual exploration of knowledge graphs based on shared and reusable visual configurations” [[2]](#references) proposes the Knowledge Graph Visual browser interactive tool which allows non-specialists to explore knowledge graphs without knowing the underlying technical details.

 The paper is organized as follows.
 Section [2](#motivation) describes the motivation used in our extension.
 Section [3](#approaches) describes different approaches used to simplify large graphs.
 Section [4] contains useful links to the papers and webpages referenced in our paper.